enginmanap/limonEngine/libs/ImGui/docs/README.md

 Roadmap
 -------
-Some of the goals for 2018 are:
+Some of the goals for 2019 are:
+- Finish work on docking, tabs. (see [#2109](https://github.com/ocornut/imgui/issues/2109), public branch looking for feedback)
+- Finish work on multiple viewports / multiple OS windows. (see [#1542](https://github.com/ocornut/imgui/issues/1542), public branch looking for feedback)
 - Finish work on gamepad/keyboard controls. (see [#787](https://github.com/ocornut/imgui/issues/787))
-- Finish work on viewports and multiple OS windows management. (see [#1542](https://github.com/ocornut/imgui/issues/1542))
-- Finish work on docking, tabs. (see [#351](https://github.com/ocornut/imgui/issues/351#issuecomment-346865709))
+- Add an automation and testing system, both to test the library and end-user apps.
 - Make Columns better. (they are currently pretty terrible!)
 - Make the examples look better, improve styles, improve font support, make the examples hi-DPI aware.